scaleoutsean/eseries-perf-analyzer/CONFIGURATION.md

 ## Configure and test Collector's Prometheus service port

+It is recommended to just leave Prometheus port at 9080 as it is in `.env` and `collector.py`.
+Then you don't have to do anything.

+But, if you must, here's how you can:

 - Set it in `.env` (default: `9080`), Compose, or with `python3 ./epa/collector.py --prometheus-port 9080` when running from the CLI
 - Use `curl http://COLLECTOR:<PROM_PORT>/metrics` to verify it's working
 - If you change Prometheus port to another value *and* want to use Victoria Metrics, set the same port in `./vm/prometheus.yml` before starting Victoria Metrics service